Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Case Study: A Hurricane Disaster Relief Planning Problem

 We assume that the hurricane's evolution can be characterized by an MC $\markov$.
 Each MC state corresponds to two attributes of the hurricane: location and intensity, that is, $m=(m^x, m^y, m^i)\in \markov$ where $m^x$ and $m^y$ are the $x$- and $y$-coordinates of the hurricane's location, respectively, and $m^i$ represents the hurricane's intensity level.
 We consider independent probability transition matrices for each hurricane attribute.
-We employ the transition probability matrix described in~\cite{pacheco2016forecast} for the hurricane intensity.
-For the hurricane movement, we assume that the hurricane originates from the bottom row of the grid (i.e., $m^y = 0$ for the initial MC state) and that $m^y$ increases by one in each period (i.e., the hurricane advances upwards by one step in each period) and will reach land in exactly $T$ periods.
-See Appendix \ref{app:hdr} for further details.
+For the hurricane intensity, We use the transition probability matrix described in~\cite{pacheco2016forecast} in our test instances.
+For the hurricane movement, we assume that the hurricane originates from the bottom row of the grid (i.e., $m^y = 0$ for the initial MC state) and that $m^y$ increases by one in each period (i.e., the hurricane advances upwards by one step in each period) and will reach land in exactly $T$ periods (see Appendix \ref{app:hdr} for additional details). \Song{We note that our approach can be easily extended to the case when the number of stages until landfall is random, as long as the underlying stochastic process is modeled by an MC. }

 Given the stochastic behavior of the hurricane, we consider an MSILP model with a stage defined for each time period when new information is realized (i.e., the hurricane moves to a new MC state).
 We construct a scenario tree $\tree$ by considering an initial MC state and all possible MC transitions for up to $T$ stages (i.e., until landfall).
 We consider a set of contingency modalities $\modality$, a set of shelters $\shelters$, and a set of DCs $\centers$, where each DC $j\in \centers$ has an initial capacity $C_j$ and inventory $I_j$.
 At each node $n\in \nodes$ of the scenario tree $\tree$, one needs to decide the amount of relief commodities $v_{j}\geq 0$ to produce for each DC $j \in \centers$, the amount of relief commodities $y_{ij}\geq 0$ to transport from each DC $j\in \centers$ to each shelter $i \in \shelters$, and the amount of unsatisfied demand $w_i \geq 0$ at each shelter $i\in \shelters$.
 We introduce two continuous state variables $x_n = (\xinv_{n}, \xcap_{n})$ to represent the inventory and capacity for each DC $j\in \centers$ at node $n\in \nodes$, respectively.
 Lastly, we introduce a binary state variable $z_{n\ell} \in \{0,1\}$ to represent whether or not a contingency modality $\ell \in \modality$ is active at node $n \in \nodes$.